mvanbaak/Seedbox-Statistics-For-InfluxDB/README.md

 **rTorrent**
 * Neither username or password are needed in the config
 * URL can very depending on configuration

+**transmission**
+* Neither username or password are needed in the config (depending on configuration)
+* URL is the ip address/hostname where transmission is running

 rTorrent is tricky since you need something to forward the SCGI requests.
 For my testing I used nginx to forward requests on port 8000
 Setting this up is beyond the scope of this tool.